-In this appendix we describe some additional results on moment injectivity of PwL networks.
-In general, our results are as follows: \begin{enumerate} \item PwL networks are never moment injective on $\MnSig$, when $\Sigma$ is an infinite set. \item PwL networks are not moment injective on $\Sn$ when $\Omega=\RR^d$ (shown in the main text) or $\Omega=\ZZ^d $. \item There are irregular, countable infinite $\Sigma$ for which PwL networks are moment injective on $\SnSig$ (but not on $\MnSig$ as mentioned above). \item For \emph{finite} $\Sigma$, PwL networks can be moment-injective on both $\MnSig$ and $\SnSig$.
-The number of neurons necessary depends on the size of $\Sigma$. \end{enumerate} We now prove these results.
+In this appendix, we describe some additional results on moment injectivity of PwL networks.
+Our results are summarized as follows: \begin{enumerate} \item PwL networks are not moment injective on $\MnSig$, when $\Sigma$ is an infinite set. \item PwL networks are not moment injective on $\Sn$ when $\Omega=\RR^d$ (shown in the main text) or $\Omega=\ZZ^d $. \item There exist irregular, countable infinite $\Sigma$, for which PwL networks are moment injective on $\SnSig$ (but not on $\MnSig$ as mentioned above). \item For \emph{finite} $\Sigma$, PwL networks can be moment-injective on both $\MnSig$ and $\SnSig$.
+The number of neurons needed for injectivity depends on $n$ and on the size of $\Sigma$. \end{enumerate} We now prove these results.
 We begin with discussing infinite alphabets.